Brigid Hogan: Career

 Since Cambridge offered no courses in cell or developmental biology at the time, Hogan did her post-doctorate work on sea urchin development with Paul Gross at MIT.
 Around 1974, back in Britain, Hogan began her work on mouse embryonic stem cells at the Mill Hill Labs of the Imperial Cancer Research Fund in London under director John Cairns.
 Encouraged by Anne McLaren, she focused her career on mouse development and has continued on this path ever since.
 She was the head of the Laboratory of Molecular Embryology at the Imperial Cancer Research Fund and then the National Institute of Medical Research in London.
 Her student, Peter Holland, became well known for his work on vertebrate evolution and was awarded the Darwin Medal of the Royal Society in 2019.

 In 1988, she was recruited to Vanderbilt University Medical Center by Hal Moses.
 There she was a Professor of Cell Biology and Hortense B. Ingram Chair of Molecular Oncology, as well as the co-founder of the Stem Cell and Organogenesis Program.
-From 1993-2002 she was an Investigator of the Howard Hughes Medical Institute.
+From 1993 to 2002, she was an Investigator of the Howard Hughes Medical Institute.
 At Vanderbilt University, she grew to appreciate the American enthusiasm towards scientific study in general and towards women in the scientific field in particular.
 She considers her work at Vanderbilt “one of the most productive and exciting” in her career.
 She left Vanderbilt in 2002 after 13 years to head the department of Cell Biology at Duke University Medical Center, making her the first woman to chair a basic sciences department there.

 At Duke University, she was George Barth Geller Professor of Molecular Biology from 2002-2018 before stepping down as Chair in 2019.
 She continues to plan an active role in the Cell Biology Department and the Developmental and Stem Cell training program.
 Her lab studied the lung, due to it developing through "branching morphogenesis".
 To facilitate this, she created numerous mouse lines where genes can be manipulated in specific lung cells.
 She is particularly interested in the stem cells of the mouse lung as models for human lung cells that are often affected by disease.
 She hopes to apply her research to Chronic Obstructive Pulmonary Disease, cystic fibrosis, chronic asthma, pulmonary fibrosis, and premature babies with inadequate lung development.